Newark & Washington Park in the 19th Century

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce • Settlements & Settlers.
 A significant historical year for this entry is 1666.

 Location.
 40° 44.55′ N, 74° 10.318′ W. Marker is in Newark, New Jersey, in Essex County.
 Marker is at the intersection of Central Avenue and Washington Street on Central Avenue.
 The marker is on the grounds of the Horizon Plaza- Newark Museum.
 Touch for map.
 Marker is in this post office area: Newark NJ 07102, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The 19th Century Italianate Town House (here, next to this marker); Perfect Vehicles 1988-90 (a few steps from this marker); St. Patrick's Pro-Cathedral (within shouting distance of this marker); The First Academy in Newark (about 500 feet away, measured in a direct line); Seth Boyden (about 600 feet away); Donald T. Dust Home (about 600 feet away); Line of March of Washington’s Army (about 600 feet away); Christopher Columbus (about 700 feet away).
 Touch for a list and map of all markers in Newark.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 14, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 155 times since then and 10 times this year.
+It was originally submitted on May 14, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 179 times since then and 3 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 14, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.